Chart Color Schemes

 Sydenham's population is slightly younger than the national pattern

-Sydenham's median age is 37, matching Greater Melbourne's figure and closely resembling Australia's national average of 38 years.
-The 55-64 age group constitutes 12.8% of Sydenham's population, higher than Greater Melbourne's percentage, while the 35-44 cohort makes up 13.2%, slightly lower than Greater Melbourne's figure.
-Between 2021 and present, the 65 to 74 age group has increased from 7.2% to 8.8%.
-Conversely, the 45 to 54 age group has decreased from 13.6% to 11.9%.
-By 2041, Sydenham's demographic projections indicate significant shifts in its age structure.
-The 65 to 74 age group is expected to grow by 51%, adding 482 people and reaching a total of 1,437 from the previous count of 954.
-This growth is primarily driven by an aging population dynamic, with those aged 65 and above contributing to 78% of the projected population increase.
-Meanwhile, the 0 to 4 and 35 to 44 age cohorts are anticipated to experience population declines.
+Sydenham's median age is 37, matching Greater Melbourne's figure and closely resembling Australia's median age of 38.
+The 55-64 age group constitutes 12.8% of Sydenham's population, higher than Greater Melbourne's percentage.
+Conversely, the 35-44 cohort makes up 13.1%, slightly lower than Greater Melbourne's figure.
+Between 2021 and present, the 65 to 74 age group has risen from 7.2% to 8.8%.
+Meanwhile, the 45 to 54 cohort has decreased from 13.6% to 11.9%.
+By 2041, projections indicate significant changes in Sydenham's age structure.
+The 65 to 74 group is expected to grow by 51%, adding 482 people and reaching a total of 1,437 from the current 954.
+The population aged 65 and above is projected to account for 78% of Sydenham's demographic growth.
+Conversely, the 0-4 and 35-44 age groups are anticipated to experience population declines.